-Supplier can add warehouse information do Dsco using several different methods.
+Suppliers can add warehouse information to Dsco using several different methods.
 Each method is highlighted below:

 Using an inventory, product, or catalog upload file, suppliers can define different warehouse codes and quantities for each item.
 Go here to download Dsco templates for each file type.

 The address for each warehouse can either be defined at the same time inventory is created or after warehouses have already been assigned to products.
-Follow the steps below to add warehouses addresses to you Dsco account:
+Follow the steps below to add warehouse addresses to your Dsco account: